with the O'Dive system

 Detail of a bargraph’s components

-The decompression optimisation margin (i.e. the complement of the QI to 100%) can be visualised splitted in two components: the severity of the dive profile and the production of vascular microbubbles.
-Note that two different dives of the same diver with very different bubble levels can lead to similar values of QI index (for example, a dive with moderate severity and many bubbles and a dive with high severity and few bubbles) .
+Note that two different dives of the same diver, with very different bubble levels, can lead to similar QI values (for example: a dive with moderate severity and many bubbles vs. a dive with high severity and few bubbles) .

 5. What other feature does O'Dive offer?